JuliaLang/www.julialang.org/blog/_posts/2018-11-23-ml-compiler.md

 However, Julia's type specialization enables a powerful set of additional abstractions on the GPU.
 For example, the code above is not restricted to dense arrays of floats, and could instead be given sparse arrays of complex numbers; Julia's normal specialization mechanisms would generate a new set of PTX instructions on the fly.
 We can even abstract this code further into a “higher-order kernel” that accepts the `+` function (or `*`, or arbitrary user-defined `f`) and thus create a whole family of functions `map(f, x, y)` in [four lines of code](http://mikeinnes.github.io/2017/08/24/cudanative.html).

 This enables some powerful tricks, even if you never write CUDA code yourself.
 For example, we can transparently fuse a large broadcast expression like `1 / (1 + exp(-x))`, *and* its backwards pass, into a single GPU kernel, getting [significant speedups](https://arxiv.org/abs/1810.08297).
+We expect the native GPU code generation capabilities and ecosystem will power various Julia based machine learning libraries going forward.

 ## Julia on TPUs